Get the Point?

 methods and types of tackle that have been developed over thousands of

 years are still in use, both for sport, sustenance and commercial fishing.
-Getting Hooked?
-Many types and sizes of hooks have been

 designed to "get the point" of the hook into the fish once